greglan/greglan.github.io/pages/hardware/communication-systems/frequency-modulation.md

   Expression of an angle modulated signal: $$s(t) = A \cos(\omega_c t + m(t))$$

   Two types of angle modulation: phase modulation and frequency modulation
-* FM: cheap tehcnology, efficient RF power amplifier.
+* FM: cheap technology, efficient RF power amplifier.
 * Expression of an FM modulated signal: $$s(t) = A \cos (\omega_c t + \theta(t))$$ with $$\theta(t) = \beta \sin(\omega_m t)$$
   which depends only on the message and $$\beta$$ the modulation index
 * Maximum frequency deviation: $$\Delta f = f_\text{dev} = \beta f_m$$ with $$f_m = B$$ the maximum frequency of a message (and hence bandwidth $$B$$).